tari-project/rfcs/src/RFC-0314-VNCSelection.md

 When a VN registers, that new VN key will only appear inside the Merkle tree in the next block.
 The reason for this is that header_hash is used in the the calculation process of the VN_key.

+### Option 2 for Committee proofs
+The VN_key needs some random entropy that's not minable to ensure that a VN cannot choose its VN_key.
+This random entropy is currently the block hash of the block the VN registration was mined in.
+Hence the reason for the Merkle root lagging by one block.
+If we change this entropy value be another source of randomness, such as the `utxo_merkle_root`, then we don't have to do the lag by 1, and it can all be calculated in the single block.

 ## Leader selection
 The VNC leader should not be decided beforehand and must be chosen randomly only when a tx is published.
 We also need to select an order of leaders